ibm-cloud-docs/vmwaresolutions/vcenter/scb-orderinginstance-cons-work-cluster.md

 Specify the following settings for the consolidated cluster.

-You can select to include a separate, extra workload cluster in the same way as you order the consolidated cluster.
+You can select to include a separate workload cluster in the same way as you order the consolidated cluster.

 ## Cluster name
 {: #scb-orderinginstance-consoli-cluster}